iurjoh/Baby-Daily/README.md

 * In Progress: This item is actively being worked on in the Backend and/or Frontend.
 * Done: All tasks have been completed.

-Here is a list of all my User Sotories create for this project:
+Here is a list of all my User Stories create for this project:

 * View post list: As a **Site User** I can **view a list of posts** so that **I can select one to view and interact**
 * Open a post: As a **Site User** I can **click on a post** so that **I can open it and interact**